How can you prove that a CCTV System meets the requirements of UK GDPR and the Data Protection Act 2018?

 CCTV and the Law

-This Code of Practice deals with surveillance in areas to which the public have largely free and unrestricted access because, as the House of Lords Committee highlighted at that time, there was specific concern about a lack of regulation and a lack of central guidance.
+These legal guidelines deal with surveillance in areas to which the public have largely free and unrestricted access because, as the House of Lords Committee highlighted at that time, there was specific concern about a lack of regulation and a lack of central guidance.
 Although the Data Protection Act 1998 covers other uses of CCTV, this first Code of Practice addressed the area of widest concern – the design, installation, commissioning and maintenance of CCTV Systems throughout the UK.

-Many of its provisions were relevant to other uses of CCTV and have been referred to over the years as other guidance has been developed in connection with new technology.
+Many of its provisions were relevant to other uses of CCTV and Video Surveillance have been referred to over the years as other guidance has been developed in connection with new technology.
 There were some existing standards developed by representatives of CCTV System operators and, more significantly, the British Standards Institute.
 While such standards are helpful, they are not legally enforceable.

 The changes in data protection legislation from March 2000 meant that for the first time there were legally enforceable standards that applied to the collection and processing of images relating to individuals.